 You don’t fit the stereotype.
-Maybe you’ve never been homeless, stolen money to buy alcohol, or gotten a DUI.
-Maybe you have a job, a family — you can’t actually be an alcoholic, right?
+Maybe you’ve never been homeless, stolen money to buy alcohol or gotten a DUI.
+Maybe you have a job and a family — you can’t actually be addicted to alcohol, right?

 Table of Contents

 Let’s start with casual drinking.
 Unless you have religious or personal restrictions, a few drinks with friends or a glass of wine with dinner is usually not an issue.
 The problem starts, though, when you begin abusing the substance.

 Many people use the terms “alcohol abuse” and “alcoholism” interchangeably.
 However, alcoholism refers to alcohol addiction or dependence, where the individual has a physical or psychological compulsion to drink alcohol.
 Alcohol abuse refers to a pattern of behavior where a person drinks excessively in spite of the negative consequences.
 But what is excessive drinking?
 There are two types:

 For men under age 65, heavy drinking means having two drinks a day, or more than 14 drinks in a week.
 For women and men over age 65, heavy drinking is more than one drink a day, or more than seven drinks in a week.

 Binge drinking refers to consuming a large amount of alcohol at one time.
 For men, it’s defined as five or more drinks within 2 hours.
 For women, it’s four or more drinks in that same time frame.

 The following are ten warning signs of alcoholism that might help you answer the question, “Am I an alcoholic?”

 Whether you’re the loved one of someone struggling with alcohol addiction, or you yourself are struggling, it’s important to be aware of these signs and to know that you’re not alone.
 Thousands of people from all walks of life battle alcoholism every day, and thousands make the decision to seek help.

 When the Stereotype Doesn’t Fit: Types of Alcoholics